 James was preceded in death by his great-grandfather, James Braswell; grandmother, Lyn Faison; and great-uncle, Ken Rackley.

 Family will receive friends from 5 p.m. to 7 p.m. on Saturday, November 10, 2018, at Munden Funeral Home in Morehead City.

 In lieu of flowers, donations may be made to the EOD Warrior Foundation online at www.eodwarriorfoundation.org or by mail to EOD Warrior Foundation, 701 John Sims Pkwy E., Ste.
 305, Niceville, FL 32578 or to the Outer Banks Wildlife Shelter, 100 Wildlife Way, Newport, NC 28570.

 Arrangements by Munden Funeral Home and Crematory in Morehead City, NC.

-To send flowers to Sgt.
-James Allen Slape's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Sgt.
+James Allen Slape, please visit our floral store.